 The Russians were first to build ships on the west coast of North America.
 Four ships were constructed at the Ross colony in Fort Ross Cove.
 The first was the brig Rumianstev, launched in 1818.
 This ship lasted only until 1823.
 The second was copper-hulled brig Buldakov.
 It was launched in 1820 and was in use until 1826.
 The third was the brig Volga, launched in 1822 and in use until 1827.
 The last brig, Kiakhta was built in 1824 and it is unknown how long this brig was in use.

-The Fort Ross Chapel, built between 1823 and 1826, was the first Russian Orthodox church built in the mainland United States.
-The chapel is a National Historic Landmark.
+The Fort Ross Chapel, built in 1824, was the first Russian Orthodox parish built in the mainland United States.

 Settlement Ross was the first to have a full-time blacksmith, at times two of them, in California.
 The Spanish were soon to learn of this and in fact employed this blacksmith for use in the missions on occasion.